 3. Some students should encounter (that is, safely bump) other students.
 For a while, the "particles" should not stick together.

-5. If a DEUTERIUM bumps into a neutron and they join, TRITIUM (3H) is formed.
+5. If a DEUTERIUM bumps into a neutron and they join, HYDROGEN 3 is formed.
 The three students should hold hands (or lock arms) and exchange their cards for a 3H.
 The reaction is: D + n -> 3H

-6. After seeing that the students have started forming Deuterium and some 3H, the teacher gives the cue call of "200 seconds."
+6. The teacher gives the cue call of "1000 seconds."
 The DEUTERIUM couples do not have to join to other single or couples of students when they bump.
 However, now students can join if they wish.
 For a DEUTERIUM sticking to a free PROTON, the three students should all hold hands, hide the DEUTERIUM and NEUTRON cards, and show a HELIUM (3He) card.
 The reaction is: D + p -> 3He

 9. The teacher gives the cue call of "End".
 Students freeze in position with signs up so that all can see what has occurred.
 Ask students if what the model shows is the correct ratio of nuclei from element formation in the Big Bang (90 percent total H and 10 percent total He with almost no free neutrons).
 Probably the outcome will be wrong.
 Ask students what can be done to make the H to He ratio correct.
 Students probably will need to split some nuclei.
 Discuss who should split and then do it.
 Student with the temperature card pulls it down, indicating a further cooling of the universe.